fairinternal/composable-llm/README.md

 - Stay grounded by prioritizing experiments first.
 - Stay focus by reasoning with and on LLMs first, notably through math tasks.
 - Ultimatively we would like to shed lights on mechanisms that allow to learn and compose concepts, so to build better reasoning systems.

+TODO:
+- we will keep several sub-repo for different projects, with the aim to have some transversal tools for all of them (experimental setup, models, progress measures...)

 ## Installation